 Illustration of a man doing Blood Flow Restriction training (BFR) to build bigger biceps.

 BFR sounds strange and dangerous, and many people are scared of it.
 Surprisingly, it’s actually one of the safest ways to stimulate muscle growth.
-In fact, outside of bodybuilding, it’s most commonly used in rehab and with older lifters.
+In fact, outside of athletes and bodybuilders, it’s most commonly used in rehab and with older lifters.

 So, does BFR work? should you add it to your workout routine?
 And if so, how should you do it?